remindmodel/remind/tutorials/_Quick_start.md

 	- do not edit `default.cfg` which is actually an R script
 - check your run
 	- `Rscript start.R --test config/<myfirstrun_cfg>.csv`
-	- press enter to (mock) submit to the priority queue
 - launch your run
 	- `Rscript start.R config/<myfirstrun_cfg>.csv`
 	- press enter to submit to the priority queue